 Saskatoon Berry Galette

-Desserts don’t have to be complicated!
 In fact taking baking shortcuts once in a while can be just what the chef ordered.
 One such shortcut that I will ALWAYS use, is to buy pre-made packages of puff pastry.
 Because honestly, why would anyone make their own?
-I mean I do understand why, but the bought puff pastries are just as delicious and waaaaaay less work.
-So because of that I always like to keep a couple of packages in my freezer for last minute desserts like rustic pies or galettes.
+I mean I do understand why, but pre-made puff pastry is just as delicious and waaaaaay less work.
+Because of this I always like to keep a couple packages in my freezer for last minute desserts like rustic pies or galettes.
 Galettes are perfect for baking up any fresh fruit, or you can add pie filling…they’re just so simple and versatile to use.
-Our favourite galette is the Strawberry Rustic Pie (or Galette), but I’ve also made a Strawberry, Rhubarb, Apple Rustic Pie.
+Our favourite galette is the Strawberry Rustic Pie (Galette), but I’ve also made a Strawberry, Rhubarb, Apple Rustic Pie.
 And just recently I made this Saskatoon Berry Galette.

 Galettes are SO simple to make!